 Mashpee is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Mashpee in 2010 was $36,904, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $147,616 for a family of four.
+The per capita income in Mashpee in 2018 was $39,721, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $158,884 for a family of four.
 However, Mashpee contains both very wealthy and poor people as well.

+Mashpee is a somewhat ethnically-diverse town.
 The people who call Mashpee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mashpee residents report their race to be White, followed by Native American.
-Important ancestries of people in Mashpee include English, Italian, German, and French .
+Important ancestries of people in Mashpee include Irish, Italian, English, French, and German.

 The most common language spoken in Mashpee is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Portuguese and Urdu.